epfml/disco/docs/CONTRIBUTING.md

 npm start # from the web-client folder
 ```

-The Vue development mode supports hot-reloading via `nodemon` and the client will automatically restart whenever a change in `web-client` is detected.
+The Vue development mode supports hot-reloading via `vue-cli-service` and the client will automatically restart whenever a change in `web-client` is detected.
 Starting the Vue client should print something similar to

 ```
 App running at: